 Learn how to avoid musculoskeletal farming injuries

 Ergonomics is the study of the physical capabilities and limitations of a worker in relation to that person’s work tasks, tools and environment.
 Ergonomics seeks to reduce stress on the body, and increase safety, comfort and productivity.

 It may sound complicated, but most ergonomic recommendations are fairly easy to integrate into many farming routines.
 The key is awareness and practice.

 Consider incorporating these ergonomic modifications into your everyday work activities to reduce potential farming injuries to you and your workers.

 Only lift what you know you can handle.
 For larger loads, get help or use a mechanical lift.

-Lift only the loads you know you can handle.
-Get help or use a mechanical lift for larger loads.
+Be careful when reaching for items, and move them closer to you before lifting.
 Keep the load close to your body, lifting with your legs.
-Be careful when reaching for items, and move them closer to you before lifting.
 Avoid twisting or bending at the waist while lifting.

-Always maintain three points of contact with the handrails and steps for stability and balance when climbing on a tractor or other large farm implement.
+When climbing on a tractor or other large farm implement, always maintain three points of contact with the handrails and steps for stability and balance.
 Pull with your hands and step with your feet at the same time while keeping your weight over your feet.
 This way, each step elevates you straight upward or lowers you straight downward.

-Ergonomically designed farm implements – like clippers, shovels, rakes, wheelbarrows and posthole diggers – help lessen the stress on your back and are readily available at local farm supply stores.
-Additionally, many power tools have been redesigned to be more body-friendly.
+Ergonomically-designed farm implements help lessen the stress on your back.
+Ergonomically-designed clippers, shovels, rakes, wheelbarrows and posthole diggers are readily available at local farm supply stores.
+Many power tools have also been redesigned to be more body-friendly.